Bombardier wins order for up to 24 regional jets

-TORONTO (Reuters) - Canadian planemaker Bombardier Inc (BBDb.TO) said on Monday an unidentified customer has ordered 16 CRJ900 regional jets in a $727 million deal that could swell to $1.1 billion if options for eight more of the planes are exercised.
+TORONTO, June 30 (Reuters) - Canadian planemaker Bombardier Inc said on Monday an unidentified customer has ordered 16 CRJ900 regional jets in a $727 million deal that could swell to $1.1 billion if options for eight more of the planes are exercised.

 Bombardier, which faces tough competition and slack demand in the segment as airlines shift to bigger planes, said its next-generation 90-seat CRJ900 reduces fuel burn by up to 5.5 percent from earlier models.